Patrick Mahomes Outduels Baker Mayfield as Chiefs Cruise Past Browns

 Among the likely reasons Cleveland fired head coach Hue Jackson and offensive coordinator Todd Haley on Monday was the performance of Mayfield.

-This year's No. 1 overall pick entered Week 9 ranked 30th with a 35.9 quarterback rating, per ESPN.com.
-Only Sam Darnold, Ryan Tannehill and Josh Allen have been worse.
+This year's No. 1 overall pick entered Week 9 ranked 30th in the league with a 35.9 quarterback rating, per ESPN.com.
+Only Sam Darnold, Ryan Tannehill and Josh Allen had been worse.

 Mayfield was trending in the wrong direction the previous three weeks with a 57.8 completion percentage and 5.5 yards per attempt.
 His 69.0 completion percentage against the Chiefs was his second-best mark of the season, and his 7.1 yards per attempt marked his best since Oct.
 7 against the Baltimore Ravens.